Estimated reading time: 7 minutes

 If lipid values are expressed as mg/dl (like in the US);

-If you live outside the US or are using mmol/L, you have to multiply this ratio by 0.4366 in order to attain the correct reference values.
+If you are using mmol/L (most countries except the U.S.) you have to multiply this ratio by 0.4366 to attain the correct reference values.
 You can also multiply your ratio by 2.3 and use the reference values above.

-If lipid values are expressed as mmol/L (like in Canada and Europe);
+If lipid values are expressed as mmol/L (like in Australia, Canada, and Europe);

 Triglyceride/HDL Cholesterol Ratio and LDL Particles?